agvxov/ondago/example/nu/README.md

 * Automate the transformation.
 * Keep the project structure intact and thereby nice and tidy.

-Our ideal situation is one where compile out project twice:
+Our ideal situation is one where we compile out project twice:
 1. Where everything is only declared, except for `main()` (*Host*).
 2. Where everything is defined (*Module*).